“The Only Way We Have Hope Is if Every Single Person Changes Their Behaviour”, Melissa de Kock, on Building a Just World

 “The people suffering the brunt of global environmental change are rarely the ones who caused it”, can you break that statement down further?

-In a very general way, the “global North”, which historically has caused the emissions which cause climate change, prioritise climate mitigation over adaptation, and this is evident in their aid funding and development policies.
+In a very general way, the “global North”, which historically has caused the emissions which causes climate change, prioritise climate mitigation over adaptation, and this is evident in their aid funding and development policies.
 Yet the South, which historically caused few emissions, are the ones bearing the brunt of climate change and need support for adaptation.
 We’ve collectively caused this problem, but just because your priority is mitigation doesn’t mean the people of Namibia should have the same priority.
 Here are people whose resources have been pillaged for so long, and that inequity continues to be perpetuated.
 Of course, we must stop the emissions urgently, but we’ve also got to help the people that are dealing with the consequences of those emissions.

-Policies must be nature-positive and climate neutral, but they must also be equitable because otherwise, you may end up with people being thrown off their land.
+Policies must be nature positive and climate neutral, but they must also be equitable because otherwise, you may end up with people being thrown off their land.
 You cannot do conservation in developing countries without social development.

 Bridging the gap between the North and South is so critical to me.
 That’s why I try so hard to get the voices of African communities into these bigger forums.
 The sessions where communities can speak, listen and interject and be heard, are, to me, more powerful than those where I or others are standing up at these conferences and speaking on their behalf.